DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

   labs( title="",
         x="Dimension", y='Proportion of Inertia')
 ```
-  - And here is the plot:
+  - And here is the plot.
+It's called a *scree plot*.
 ![](./Images/PropInertiaSim.png)

  - The *row coordinates*.
 These are the scores of the assemblages on the new CA dimensions.